andrewrk/chem/readme.md

     Call this to start the main loop and start listening to events.

+`Engine::setMinFps(min_fps)`

+    If the FPS drops below this value, your engine will lag instead of trying to compensate with a larger dt/dx sent to `update` Defaults to 20.

+    See also `Engine:: 'update' event(dt, dx)`

 `Engine::stop()`

     Call this to stop the main loop and stop listening to events.